GRC Engineering

 What is NIST OSCAL?

-What are the nine OSCAL models?
+What are the eight OSCAL models?

 Is OSCAL required for FedRAMP authorization?